 - The characteristics of common tree species in temperate forest ecosystems.

 - Managing forest production and long-term productivity, including selection of tree species and modelling site-species interactions.

 - Regeneration and afforestation (natural regeneration, direct seeding, planting) involving site preparation, choice of species, managing game, rodents, competition, nutrition and other biotic and abiotic factors.

-- Silvicultural practices including selection of initial spacing, thinning regime stand density, and harvesting operations
+- Silvicultural practices including selection of initial spacing, thinning regime, pruning, and planning harvesting operations.

-- Management of forest health and stability in relation to biotic and abiotic factors like site, storm, fire, flooding, climate and climate change, pests and diseases.
+- Forest health and stability in relation to biotic and abiotic factors like wind, climate change, pests and diseases.

 practices for the sustainable management of temperate forests.